benbowes/react-responsive-select/README.md

 ---

-## Todo
+## Todos - items coming soon

-- Add `how to use` documentation
+- how to use documentation
-- Add screen reader accessibility
+- screen reader accessibility

 ---